-This simple and most effective small antenna is also called a quarter-wave monopole and is the most common antenna on today's portable devices.
+This simple and most effective small antenna is the quarter-wave monopole and is the most common antenna on today's portable devices.
 Since most devices have a circuit board anyway, using it for half of the antenna can make a lot of sense.
-Generally, this half of the antenna will be connected to ground and the transmitter or receiver will reference it accordingly, see Figure.
+Generally, this half of the antenna is connected to ground and the transmitter or receiver will reference it accordingly, see Figure lefts.